Galvana28/Galvana28/README.md

 -
 - I'll keep updating this, and I'll probably improve the layout in the future.
-[Last updated: 10/09/2024] this is a big wip please i promise i can make it look better wtf is this bro 😭 hurry up this looks ass
+[Last updated: 10/09/2024] this is a big wip please i promise i can make it look better wtf is this vro 😭 hurry up this looks ass

 <!---
 Galvana28/Galvana28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.